-Some of us are born with a restless soul; to quench that thirst for adventure many have taken to thru-hiking long-distance trails throughout the United States.
-The freedom of taking the road less traveled, and completing one of these scenic trails is something that attracts thousands of diehard outdoorsmen, backpackers, and ramblin’ men every year.
+Some of us are born with a restless soul; many have taken to thru-hiking long-distance trails throughout the United States to quench that thirst for adventure.
+The freedom of taking the road less traveled and completing one of these scenic trails is something that attracts thousands of diehard outdoorsmen, backpackers, and ramblin’ men every year.

 If you’re looking for an adventure or simply looking to test yourself and your limits, these long-distance trails might be the exact thing you’ve been looking for.

 The Pacific Crest Trail (PCT)

 Clocking in at 2,663 miles, the Pacific Crest Trail (PCT) stretches from Mexico to Canada through California, Oregon, and Washington.
 The PCT passes through 25 national forests and seven national parks, with elevations ranging from just above sea level to 13,153 feet.

 The PCT is one of the original National Scenic Trails, established in 1968 with the passage of the National Trails System Act.
 In 1993, the PCT was officially finished.